tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 First of all, I still remember times when developing a website sucked and sucked a lot.
 Nowadays it is not an issue that much, however there is still a taste of sadness on the tips of my fingers when JS is used.

 Sorry, you can evaluate `'3' + 2` and `'3' - 2` as an excuse.
-Yeah, yeah, the answer is pretty obvious, but I want it to be logical!!
+Yeah, yeah, the reason is pretty obvious, but I want it to be logical!!
 Not obvious!

 The second reason is I am an engineer and there is always a brand new thing we all want to give a shot.
 Why not try something else?
 Ready?